Ryunhwan/unsmart_pot/README.md

 But I think it isnt smart, just inefficient machine

-If you want, do copy. but not recommended :(
+If you want, copy it. but not recommended :(